Military Diversion in San Diego

 Pretrial diversion is the process of temporarily or permanently suspending a prosecution.
 The suspension may occur at any point of the judicial process until adjudication has occurred.
-Military diversion was established to help active duty military members and veterans facing misdemeanor charges, military dui and who may be suffering from trauma, mental health issues or substance abuse, as a result of their military service.
+Military diversion was established to help active duty military members and veterans facing misdemeanor charges and who may be suffering from trauma, mental health issues or substance abuse, as a result of their military service.
 Military diversion offers these defendants the opportunity to suspend the criminal proceedings against them and enter a diversion program.
 In exchange, the court will impose conditions on the diversion program that will require the defendant to participate in treatment programs to address their underlying service related issues.

 Understanding Penal Code Section 1001.80